Press ESC to close

 Are you concerned about your toddler’s development but unsure what’s considered ‘normal’ and what’s not?
 You’re not alone.
 Many parents question their child’s behavior, wondering if it might indicate a deeper issue.
 Autism Spectrum Disorder, commonly known as autism, often begins to show signs in the toddler years.
 This article will guide you through the early signs of autism in toddlers, how to recognize them, and what steps you can take to support your child’s development.

-What Is Autism and How To Detect It?
+What Is Autism and How to Detect It?

 Autism Spectrum Disorder (ASD) is a developmental disorder that affects social interaction, communication, and behavior.
-While the signs can vary significantly from child to child, they usually become apparent between 18 and 24 months.
-Some children might even show symptoms in their first few months of life.
-Understanding these signs early on can lead to more effective interventions and better developmental outcomes.
+While the signs can vary significantly from child to child, they usually become apparent between 18 and 24 months

 3 Early Behavioral Signs of Autism